-9.4 Transparency
+10.4 Transparency

-Each Member must, within six months from the end of the general reporting period, make publicly available on their website a list of patient organisations to which it provides financial support and/or significant indirect/non-financial support and to subsequently keep it publicly available thereat for at least three years, unless (i) the applicable legal regulations on personal data protection or other legislation require a shorter period of publication, or (ii) the relevant legal basis for the processing of personal data subject to the applicable legal regulations on personal data protection has ceased to exist.
-This should include a sufficiently detailed description of the nature of the support to enable the average reader to understand the importance of such support.
-The description should include the pecuniary amount of financial support and invoiced costs.
-Provided that significant non-financial support cannot be equivalently expressed in terms of money, a description should then clearly specify the nature of a non-financial benefit which patient organisation will receive.
+Each Member must at least once a year, however no later than by March 31 of the following year, make publicly available on their website or on the website of AIFP a list of patient organisations to which it provides financial support and/or significant indirect/non-financial support.
+This should include a detailed description of the nature of the support in order to enable the average reader understand importance of such support.
+The description should include amount of the financial support and invoiced costs.
+Provided that a significant non-financial support cannot be equivalently expressed in terms of money, a description should then clearly specify a nature of a non-financial benefit which patient organisation will receive.
 This information may be provided on a national or European level and should be updated at least once a year.